galaxyg0n/SQL_Projects/README.md

 It is important that the schema is called "componentlayer_db" and the credentials should be:
 User: "root"
 Pass: "toor"
+The MySQL server should also run on the default port: 3306
 ```

 <br>